 Other Options for Government Students

+The Government Department offers a program in Applied Legal Studies for students seeking positions as paralegals in law offices, government agencies, corporations, or other careers working with the law.
 Many of our students choose a minor in Applied Legal Studies, or in these interdisciplinary programs: